jacobnzw/reinforcement-learning/RL_NOTES.md

 # References

+## Introductory
 [Open AI Spining Up](https://spinningup.openai.com/en/latest/) Best for grasping the terminology, basic concepts and intuitions.
-For example, has best explained definition of the quality function Q and what it means to "... thereafter follow policy $\pi$", which I had trouble with initially.
+For example, has best explained definition of the quality function $Q$ and what it means to "... thereafter follow policy $\pi$", which I had trouble with initially.

 [CleanRL](https://docs.cleanrl.dev/) Explanatory clean implementations of RL algorithms.
 "Every detail about an algorithm variant is put into a single standalone file."

+[Yandex Practical RL](https://github.com/yandexdataschool/Practical_RL/tree/master) Didn't do it, but looks like it covers more advanced and cutting-endge topics.
+Is more self-led, requires more initiative and dedication (eg. reading a chapter in Sutton's book).

+[HuggingFace Deep RL Course](https://huggingface.co/learn/deep-rl-course/unit0/introduction) Low-maintainance, notebooks outdated with old dependencies, had to continously struggle with finding the right versions of libraries that work together.

+## RL for LLMs
 [RLHF Book](https://rlhfbook.com/c/11-policy-gradients.html) Policy gradient methods for LLMs.

 [PPO for LLMs: Guide for Normal People](https://cameronrwolfe.substack.com/p/ppo-llm) Cameron Wolfe's blog post on PPO for LLMs.

+## Useful Repos
 [Grokking Deep RL](https://github.com/mimoralea/gdrl) Repo w/ notebooks that accompany the book "Grokking Deep Reinforcement Learning"

-[Yandex Practical RL](https://github.com/yandexdataschool/Practical_RL/tree/master) Didn't do it, but looks like it covers more advanced and cutting-endge topics.
-Is more self-led, requires more initiative and dedication (eg. reading a chapter in Sutton's book).

-[HuggingFace Deep RL Course](https://huggingface.co/learn/deep-rl-course/unit0/introduction) Low-maintainance, notebooks outdated with old dependencies, had to continously struggle with finding the right versions of libraries that work together.
+[Brax](https://github.com/google/brax) Brax is a fast and fully differentiable physics engine used for research and development of robotics, human perception, materials science, reinforcement learning, and other simulation-heavy applications.